IBM's quarterly revenue sinks to 5-year low as hardware sales fall

 "They used to be a leader," said Hickey, who has followed IBM for 30 years.
 "Now they sell one business after the next.
 That is not a way to grow."

-All segments of IBM's systems and technology business reported double-digit declines, led by the System z segment, which fell 40 percent.
+All segments of IBM's systems and technology business reported double-digit declines, led by the System z segment that was sold to Lenovo, which fell 40 percent.

 The company warned that its hardware business may continue to face hurdles.